traoreabraham931-creator/Call_prediction/README.md

   - implied_volatility

 * Target: prediction of the 'right value for the strike' / Regression problem (prediction of real numbers)

 ---

+## Data cleaning
+For the data cleaning, we proceed as follows:

+    * Removal of all of the data values that are not numeric ;

+    * The missing observations undergo an imputation process via the mean strategy.
+Specifically, they are replaced by the average of the             observed values.

+---